Marmalade-NG/marmalade-ng/doc/source/api_ledger.rst

 ~~~~~~~~~~~~~~~
 *token-uri* ``string`` *creation-guard* ``guard``  *→* ``string``

 Create a tokenId from an URI and a creation guard.
-This function does not write anything in tables.
+This function does not write anything to tables.
-It's just a pure function that allow a token creator to compute in advance the TokenID
+It's just a pure function that allows a token creator to compute the TokenID in advance.

 .. code:: lisp